UEFA Euro 1992 final: Post-match

 Denmark's Schmeichel and Laudrup, along with Germany's Brehme, Kohler, Effenberg and Häßler, were all named in UEFA's team of the tournament.
 Germany's manager Berti Vogts suggested that conceding the first goal had a detrimental effect on his side, "after going a goal behind, we fell into the headless chicken syndrome."
 Schmeichel said "it really sank in when we were in Copenhagen in the town hall for the celebrations with the rest of Denmark.
 That was unbelievable, truly unbelievable."
 Vilfort later said "We had fantastic spirit.
 The team wanted to win and that's a very good thing when you're at the highest level ...
 We didn't have the best players, but we had the best team."
 Jan Mølby, who was not part of the Denmark squad during the tournament, later said "In 1992, it was a big surprise for everybody ...
 It shows what team spirit and confidence is able to do."
 Reflecting at the time on Denmark's recent referendum where they decided against joining the European Union, the Danish foreign secretary Uffe Ellemann-Jensen joked "If you can't join them, beat them".

 Denmark's victory has been described as one of the biggest shocks in international football history, and is listed by UEFA as one of the most surprising results in the European Championship.
 The BBC and The Guardian both called it a "fairy tale".

 In the next international tournament, the 1994 FIFA World Cup, Denmark failed to progress from their qualifying group, finishing third behind Spain and the Republic of Ireland.
 Germany were knocked out at the quarter-final stage by Bulgaria.

+A Danish film Summer of '92 was made based on this.